tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/lucene-query-syntax-in-azure-search.md

  There is a limit to the size of queries that you can send to Azure Search.
 Specifically, you can have at most 1024 clauses (expressions separated by AND, OR, and so on).
 There is also a limit of approximately 32 KB on the size of any individual term in a query.
 If your application generates search queries programmatically, we recommend designing it in such a way that it does not generate queries of unbounded size.

 ##  <a name="bkmk_searchscoreforwildcardandregexqueries"></a> Search score for wildcard and regex queries
- Azure Search uses frequency based scoring ([TF-IDF](http://www.tfidf.com/)) for term and phrase search queries.
-This frequency factor is ignored in scoring for wildcard and regex search queries due to performance implications.
+ Azure Search uses frequency-based scoring ([TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)) for text queries.
+However, for wildcard and regex queries where scope of terms can potentially be broad, the frequency factor is ignored to prevent the ranking from biasing towards matches from rarer terms.
+All matches are treated equally for wildcard and regex searches.

 ##  <a name="bkmk_example"></a> Example
  Find documents in the index using the Lucene query syntax.